brollup/brollup/src/communicative/README.md

 # Communicative Files
-Project files related to RPC, networking and nameservice.
+Project files related to networking, RPC and nameservice.